How to Make Fluffy Slime — Easy Step-by-Step Guide

 Can I make fluffy slime without shaving cream?

 While shaving cream is key to the 'fluffy' texture, you can make basic slime without it using glue, baking soda, and contact lens solution.
-It won't be as airy or soft, though.
+However, it won't be as airy or soft.
+The shaving cream incorporates air into the mixture, creating that signature cloud-like, voluminous feel that makes fluffy slime so unique and satisfying.
+Without it, you'll end up with a more traditional, denser slime that lacks that characteristic lightness and squishiness.

 How long does fluffy slime last?